logion-network/logion-collator-prototype/README.md

 ### Setup

+Below steps show how to instantiate a local logion parachain and its relay chain.
+If you already followed those steps and did not clean-up the data, you can just start the nodes (steps 3, 4 and 10).

 1. If not already done, build your relay chain node with command `./scripts/build_relay_chain.sh`

 2. If not already done, build logion collator with command `cargo build --release`